Jeffrey Lee Pierce

 Jeffrey Lee Pierce (June 27, 1958 – March 31, 1996) was an American singer, songwriter, guitarist, and author.
-He was one of the founding members of the band The Gun Club, and released material as a solo artist.
+He was one of the founding members of the post-punk band the Gun Club, and released material as a solo artist.

-Biography

 Early life

 Pierce was born on June 27, 1958, in Montebello, California.
 He was the child of a multi-ethnic marriage.
 His Anglo father worked as a union organizer.
-His Latina mother was a homemaker, taking care of Pierce and his sister, Jacqui.
+His Mexican mother was a homemaker, taking care of Pierce and his sister, Jacqui.
 He started learning guitar at the age of 10.
 As a teenager, he moved from El Monte, a working-class industrial suburb east of Los Angeles, to Granada Hills, at the time a white working- and middle-class suburb in the San Fernando Valley.
 Pierce attended Granada Hills High School, where he participated in the drama program, acting in plays and writing several short experimental theater pieces.

 1970s

 Pierce's early musical interests were glam and progressive rock, including bands such as Sparks, Genesis, and Roxy Music.
-During the mid-1970s, after attending a concert by Bob Marley, Pierce became an avid fan of reggae, and subsequently traveled to Jamaica, where he met Winston Rodney and others, but also "got beat up there too", as he later recalled in an interview.
+During the mid-1970s, after attending a concert by Bob Marley, Pierce became a fan of reggae, and subsequently traveled to Jamaica, where he met Winston Rodney and others, but also "got beat up there too", as he later recalled in an interview.

-Pierce was also an ardent admirer of Debbie Harry of Blondie, and became president of the band's West Coast fan club.
-His interest in reggae overlapped with the emergence of punk rock and he became involved in the Hollywood scene as a contributor to Slash, writing on contemporary punk, 1930s blues, 1950s rockabilly, and on reggae under the name "Ranking Jeffrey Lea", including an interview with Bob Marley.
+Pierce was also an admirer of Debbie Harry of Blondie, and became president of the band's West Coast fan club.
+He eventually became friends with Harry and Chris Stein.
+Blondie recorded the song "Hanging on the Telephone" in 1978 after Pierce gave Harry a cassette tape of the original 1976 version by obscure California band the Nerves.

+His interest in reggae overlapped with the emergence of punk rock and he became involved in the Hollywood scene as a contributor to Slash magazine, writing on contemporary punk, 1930s blues, 1950s rockabilly, and on reggae under the name "Ranking Jeffrey Lea", including an interview with Bob Marley.
 By the late 1970s, Pierce was also performing as a musician.

 Around this time Pierce met Los Angeles musician Phast Phreddie Patterson, who introduced Pierce to American roots music.
-Pierce was also a keen supporter of the No Wave movement in New York City.
+Pierce was also a keen supporter of the no wave movement in New York City.
 Becoming disillusioned by the evolution of punk rock into what he saw as strict formality, and feeling that reggae was an import, Pierce developed a keen interest in and extensive knowledge of the Delta blues, taking influence and inspiration from his own culture's history.

-Pierce encouraged his friend Brian Tristan, aka Kid Congo Powers, to play the guitar and develop his style, eventually recruiting him to form the band Creeping Ritual, which evolved into The Gun Club with the addition of drummer Terry Graham and guitarist Rob Ritter.
+Pierce encouraged his friend Brian Tristan, aka Kid Congo Powers, to play the guitar and develop his style, eventually recruiting him to form the band Creeping Ritual, which evolved into the Gun Club with the addition of drummer Terry Graham and bassist Rob Ritter.

-In the early stages of his career, Pierce became friends with his idol Debbie Harry, having met Harry and Chris Stein through his presidency of Blondie's U.S. fan club.